oxfun-github/oxfun-exchange-docs/source/index.html.md

 meta:
   - name: description
-    content: OPNX docs and libraries for the REST api and web socket for pro traders and developers - integrate algorithms, trading strategies, and order execution tools
+    content: OX.FUN docs and libraries for the REST api and web socket for pro traders and developers - integrate algorithms, trading strategies, and order execution tools
 ---